Tombarr/html-resume-template/README.md

 Tested on Chrome (67) and Firefox (61) on mac OS (10.13.5).
 This software uses `localStorage`, `template`, flexbox, and custom properties and is intended for modern browsers.

+## Security & Privacy

+This application does not communicate or sync with a server, and all data is saved locally.
+It may not be able to save if `localStorage` is disabled for any reason.